magento/merchdocs/src/sales/cart-persistent-configuration.md

 1. Set **Persist Recently Viewed Products** to one of the following: `Yes` or `No`

-1. <span class="ee-only">Persist Customer Group Membership and Segmentation</span> determines if the state of customers’ group membership and segmentation criteria are retained when the session ends.
-Options:
+1. {:.ee-only}Set **Persist Customer Group Membership and Segmentation** to determine if the state of customers’ group membership and segmentation criteria are retained when the session ends:

    Yes|The state of the customer’s group membership and segmentation data is saved when the session ends.|
    No|The state of the customer’s group membership and segmentation data are not saved when the session ends.|